-After a lot of research on deck restoration products, I finally settled on trying Behr's DeckOver product which is available exclusively at The Home Depot.
-(FYI - This post is not sponsored in any way!)
+After doing a lot of research on deck restoration products, I decided to try Behr's DeckOver product, sold exclusively at The Home Depot.

-There's several reasons why I decided on this product:
+Here's why I chose this product:

 - It comes in a large variety of colors (we chose the color Valise)

 - I would only need about 3 gallons for my entire deck, making it a cheap deck makeover

 Before applying any sort of deck coating or treatment (whether it's the Behr Deck Over product that I'm reviewing or another), you will need to thoroughly clean the deck and fix any major issues that will prevent the product from performing the way it should.

 - Sand down rough spots, especially where there are large amounts of peeling paint.

 - Fill in any huge gaps where your wood has cracked with wood putty.
 Minor repairs like this will help give you the best end result.
 I did not have any cracks big enough to warrant this step.